DataDog/documentation/content/en/dashboards/guide/context-links.md

 ## Overview

-Your dashboards are fundamental in troubleshooting the root cause of an issue or determining an assertion to a critical question.

-Dashboards can appear in your [notebooks][1], attached to a [monitor notification][2], or serve as a [screenboard][3].
+Dashboards are fundamental in troubleshooting and can be referenced in runbooks (which you can then write as a [notebook][1]), attached to a [monitor notification][2], or serve as a [status board][3].
 You can start an investigation with a screenboard, document your insights in a notebook, and stay alerted by linking a monitor notification to your dashboard.

-Use Datadog dashboards to perform an initial assessment of your context-relevant data sources and explore insights in Datadog or in a third-party application.
+Use Datadog dashboards to perform an initial assessment of context-relevant data sources with products such as the Log Explorer.
+Dashboard widgets contain context links to relevant Datadog pages with information about the timerange, underlying queries, the series on a graph, and more.

-## Dashboard widgets

-Dashboard widgets contain default links to relevant Datadog pages with information about the scope including the timerange, underlying queries, and the series on a graph.
-[Generic widgets][4] contain context links, allowing you to point to third-party applications and override the default links to customize your landing page.
+[Generic widgets][4] contain context links which allow you to integrate follow-up actions in third-party applications, override the default dashboard links, and add links to additional Datadog products.

 {{< img src="dashboards/guide/context_links/overview.mp4" alt="Context Link Demo" video="true" style="width:80%;">}}